 Program Coordinators (PC) serve as crucial positions in administering federal and state funding.
-They provide technical assistance to programs to support delivery of victim services as well as prevention programs.
-They receive and monitor reporting requirements, answer questions regarding allowable costs for grant awards, and monitor for funding and regulatory compliance through telecommunication methods and on-site review visits.
+They provide technical assistance to programs to support delivery of victim services, battering intervention programming, and prevention programs.
+They monitor reporting requirements, answer questions regarding allowable costs for grant awards, and monitor for funding and regulatory compliance through telecommunication methods and on-site review visits.
 Each subgrantee is assigned a Program Coordinator who is the first point of contact for any questions or needs.
 If the scope of need is beyond the PC's area of knowledge, your PC will link you to the appropriate staff member for additional guidance.

-The Grants Administrator and Administrative Officer comprise the financial team.
-In conjunction with the Program Coordinators, these staff members process financial reports and reimbursement requests, review and approve budget adjustment requests, and authorize advances on state general funds.
-They answer questions regarding the disbursement of funds and when to expect receipt of monies.
+The Grants Administrators and Administrative Officer comprise the financial team.
+In conjunction with the Program Coordinators, these staff members review financial reports and submit reimbursements for payment, review and approve budget change requests, and authorize advances on state general funds.
+They answer questions regarding the disbursement of funds and when to expect receipt of monies and provide training and technical assistance for the GrantVantage system.
 They may reach out for missing financial reports, clarification on expenses, and to determine where a program is at with spending.
 The Financial Team also conducts financial desk reviews from the CDVSA office.

 The Research Analyst is responsible for collecting data for funds administered through the CDVSA by maintaining and implementing updates to the databases, extracting data for reporting to both state and federal agencies, and tracking service delivery trends.
-The Research Analyst will reach for clarification on submitted data and may administer additional surveys in response to requests received by CDVSA from various entities.
+The Research Analyst will reach out for clarification on submitted data and may administer additional surveys in response to requests received by CDVSA from various entities.